LukasBola/petstore_automation_framework/README.md

 >\bin\checkver.ps1 allure -u

 This will check for newer versions of Allure, and update the manifest file.
 Then execute
->scoop update allure
+>s coop update allure

 Run tests suite via cmd using maven:
->mvn clean test
+> mvn clean test
+> mvn allure:report

+Manual Allure report open: target/site/allure-maven-plugin/index.html

 To generate Allure html report and automatically open it in a web browser type in PowerShell:
->allure serve target/allure-results
+> allure serve target/allure-results